davidepedone/logback-kafka-appender/README.md

 #### Custom delivery strategies

 You may also roll your own delivery strategy.
-Just extend `com.github.danielwegener.logback.kafka.delivery.DeliveryStrategy`.
+Just extend `ch.davidepedone.logback.kafka.delivery.DeliveryStrategy`.

 #### Fallback-Appender